Camp Lejeune Relocation Information

 Camp Lejeune Housing

-Photo from Lincoln Military Housing
+Photo from Liberty Military Housing

 Atlantic Marine Corps Communities offers on-base housing in 12 different neighborhoods.
 Residents enjoy living near a variety of base amenities such as schools, parks, playgrounds, walking trails, swimming pools, playgrounds, dog parks, and more.

-Lincoln Military Housing offers one community, Heroes Manor, for E1 through E5.
+Liberty Military Housing offers one community, Heroes Manor, for E1 through E5.
 The Heroes Manor community has three and four-bedroom homes conveniently located off Brewster Boulevard on base.
 It consists of 560 homes, 31 of which are ADA accessible.